Home Alive Cat Blog

 Yes, fans can be helpful, but ensure they're not blowing directly on your cat.
 Position fans to circulate air in the room without causing discomfort.

 Signs of overheating include heavy panting, lethargy, excessive grooming, and seeking cool surfaces.
-If you notice these signs, take the necessary steps needed to promptly cool your pet down.
+If you notice these signs, take the necessary steps to promptly cool your pet down.

 While some cats might enjoy licking ice cubes, it's better to provide cool, fresh water and maintain a cool indoor environment to prevent overheating.